pinemosquito/TidyData/README.md

-# TidyData
+# Tidying up Data

-## 80% of data analysis is spent on the process of cleaning and preparing the data" Hadley Wickham
+## 80% of data analysis is spent on processing of cleaning data"

+Recently I came across this fascinating blog by Jean Francois Puget about Tidy versus Messy data Basically, Puget conveyed the idea that tidy datasets have observations in rows and variables in columns

+First	Last	Treatment A	Treatment B
+John	Smith	NaN	2
+Jane	Doe	16	11
+Mary	Johnson	3	1